 Figure 4(a) presents the Twister4Azure KMeansClustering performance on different Azure compute instance types, with the number of map workers per instance equal to the number of cores of the instance.
 We did not notice any significant performance variations across the instances.
 Figure 4(b) shows that the performance scales well with the number of iterations.
 The performance improvement with a higher number of iterations in Figure 4(b) is due to the initial data download/parsing overhead distributing over the iterations.
 Figure 4(c) presents the number of map tasks executing at a given time throughout the job.
 The job consisted of 256 map tasks per iteration, generating 2 waves of map tasks per iteration.
 The dips represent the synchronization at the end of iterations.
-The gaps between the bars represent the overheads of the intermediate data communication, reduce tasks, merge task, data broadcasting and the new iteration scheduling that happens between iterations.
+The gaps between the bars represent the total of overhead of the intermediate data communication, reduce task execution, merge task execution, data broadcasting and the new iteration scheduling that happens between iterations.
 According to the graph such overheads are relatively very small.
 Figure 5(c) depicts the execution time of MapTasks across the whole job.
-The higher execution time of the tasks in the first iteration is due to the overhead of data downloading, parsing and loading, which can be considered as an indication of the performance improvement we get in subsequent iterations due to data caching.
+The higher execution time of the tasks in the first iteration is due to the overhead of initial data downloading, parsing and loading, which is an indication of the performance improvement we get in subsequent iterations due to the data caching.